The Hicksville Football Association Board of Directors are looking forward to seeing returning members and also welcoming new ones.

 “Now entering its 44th year, the Town of Oyster Bay Summer Recreation Program offers an exciting and affordable summer option,” Councilwoman Alesia said.
 “Children between the ages of 4 and 12 are eligible to join this age-grouped program, which provides a safe, clean and stimulating atmosphere where they can enjoy themselves.
 Children are grouped into early childhood, 4-6; juniors, 7-8; and intermediates, 9-10 and seniors, 11-12.
 Depending upon the children’s ages, the program offers trips, tournaments, shows and athletic events, including the 33rd Annual Tobay Games.”

-Hicksville PAL will hold registration for fall sports on Monday, Sept.
-14 and Wednesday, Sept.
-16 from 7 to 9 p.m. and Sunday, Sept.
-19 from 11 a.m. to 1 p.m. at the PAL office trailer, which is located in the west parking field of KeySpan Energy (entrance gate off Old Country Road opposite Park Avenue).
+Hicksville PAL registration will take place on Monday, April 12 and Wednesday, April 14 from 7 to 9 p.m. and Saturday, April 17 from 11 a.m. to 1 p.m. at the PAL office trailer in the West Parking Field of KeySpan Energy.

 Baseball, softball, golf, horseback riding, judo, karate and basketball will be available.

 Attention all Runners!
 Get ready for another exciting Long Island State Parks’ Summer Run Series.
 Sign up, and be part of the most successful running series on Long Island, sponsored by Long Island State Parks, along with the corporate contributors: WBAB Radio Station (102.3 FM), WBLI Radio Station (106.1 FM), Newsday, New Living Magazine, L.I.
 Philharmonic, Dover Caterers, J & B Restaurant Partners, Super Runners Shop, and Odwalla.
 This eight-week running series offers island-wide competition, exciting prizes, free refreshments and Long Island’s largest finale hero party!